 After you send a session collaboration invitation, the Session Collaboration user interface turns into a dashboard that shows the current state of the shared remote desktop session (collaborative session) and enables you to take certain actions.

-A Horizon administrator can prevent the hand off of control to a session collaborator.
-For Windows remote desktops, see the Allow control passing to collaborators group policy setting in the Configuring Remote Desktop Features in Horizon document.
-For Linux remote desktops, see the collaboration.enableControlPassing parameter in the Setting Up Linux Desktops in Horizon document.
+For administrators - You can prevent the hand-off of control to a session collaborator.
+For Windows remote desktops, see the Allow control passing to collaborators group policy setting in the Horizon Remote Desktop Features and GPOs document.
+For Linux remote desktops, see the collaboration.enableControlPassing parameter in the Desktops and Applications in Horizon 8 document.